Wasleny/Wasleny/README.md

 # Hi, <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" height="25px"> I'm Wasleny Pimenta

 ## :woman: About Me...
-:computer: Currently working as a Backend Web Developer at Grupo Tesseract
+:computer: I'm currently working as a Backend Web Developer at Grupo Tesseract.

-:book: Currently studying Bachelor's degree in Information Systems at CEFET-MG
+:book: I'm currently studying Bachelor's degree in Information Systems at CEFET-MG.

 :mortar_board: IT Technician by CEFET-MG

-:computer: I have been working as a Web Developer since December, 2020
+:computer: I have been working as a Web Developer since December 2020.

-:city_sunset: I'm Brazilian and I'm living in Minas Gerais - Brazil
+:city_sunset: I'm Brazilian, and I'm living in Minas Gerais - Brazil.

-:books: I love books and I really can talk about books for days
+:books: I love books, and I really can talk about them for days.

-:movie_camera: I enjoy watching movies and series, but that doesn't necessarily mean I have a good watched list.
+:movie_camera: I like to watch movies and series, but that doesn't mean I have a watchlist of good movies.

-:notes: I enjoy listening music, but also that doesn't meat I have an amazing playlist
+:notes: I enjoy listening to music, but that doesn't mean I have an incredible playlist.

-:rocket: I really like new challenges and learning new things.
+:rocket: I like new challenges and learning new things.

-:coffee: I like coffee but I can live without it and I know it doesn't make sense for a programmer
+:coffee: I like coffee, but I can live without it, and I know it doesn't make sense for a programmer.

 &nbsp;